-Code The package uni ique event code used for the event/signal.
-Description A short descript ion of the event/signal.
-Event A check mark appears in this column if the event can be Requested by the Media Gateway Controller.
-Alternatively, one or more of the following symbols may appear: "P" indicating that the event is persistent, "S" indicating that the event is an event-state that may be audited, "C" indicating that the event/signal may be detected/applied on a connection.
-Signal If nothing appears in this column for an event, then the event cannot be signaled on command the Media Gateway Controller.
-Otherwise, the following symbols identify the type of event: " OO " On/Off signal.
-The signal is turned on until commanded by the Medi Controller to turn it off, and vice versa.
-Timeout signal.
-The signal lasts for a given duration unless it is superseded by a Default time-out values are supplied.
-A value of zero indicates that the time-out finite.
+Code The package unique event code used for the event/signal.
+Description A short description of the event/signal.
+Event A check mark appears in this column if the event can be Requested by the Media Controller.
+Alternatively, one or more of the following symbols may appear: 'P " indicating that the event is persistent, S " indicating that the event is an event-state that may be audited, 'C'' indicating that the event/signal may be detected/applied on a connection.
+Signal f nothing appears in this column for an event, then the event cannot be signaled on command by he Media Gateway Controller.
+Otherwise, the following symbols identify the type of event: 'OO'' On/Off signal.
+The signal is turned on until commanded by the Media Gateway Controller to turn it off, and vice versa.
+'TO" Timeout signal.
+The signal lasts for a given duration unless it is superseded by a new ignal.
+Default time-out values are supplied.
+A value of zero indicates that the time-out period is nfinite.
 The provisioning process may alter these default values.
-"DD" "Drief signal.
-The grant has a short transme dynation